zulfiqarAlibalti/zulfiqarAlibalti/README.md

   <h1 align="center">About Me ✨💥💥🌟💥💥✨</h1>

   <p align="center">
-    I working as garduate research student in the field of Biomedical Imaging at Sejong Univeristy, South Korea.
-I have done my masters from COMSATS University Islambad,Pakistan in 2020 with a degree in Applied/Computational Mathematics.
-I kick started my professional career as a Data Scientist in various domain using Machine Learning & Deep Learning in vision expert and Python  devloper and good experience in Web application developement using Reactjs and Bootsrap4 in some End-to-End research base projects.My main research interest  3D vision using  Advance Image processing and Computer Vision techniques for 3D Object Segmentations,identification ,tracking  in Biomedical imaging, Autonoums Vehicles, and Agriculture domain.
+    I am a Data Scientist currently employed at the Press Information Department (PID) in Pakistan.
+Prior to this role, I pursued graduate research in the field of Biomedical Imaging at Sejong University, South Korea.
+I earned my Master's degree in Applied/Computational Mathematics from COMSATS University Islamabad, Pakistan in 2020.
+My professional career began as a Data Scientist where I utilized my expertise in Machine Learning and Deep Learning for various domains.
+I specialize in vision-related projects and have considerable experience as a Python developer.
+In addition, I have contributed to End-to-End research-based projects where I have demonstrated proficiency in building intelligent-based web and mobile applications using Reactjs, Python, and Bootstrap4.
+My primary research interest lies in utilizing advanced bioimage, signal processing and computer vision techniques for 3D object segmentations, identification, and tracking in domains such as Biomedical, Autonomous Vehicles, and Agriculture.
     <br />
     <strong>Site URL / Here is my portfolio website » </strong>
     <a href="https://zulfiqarali-portfolio-website.netlify.app/">portfolio</a>
     <br />
     <br />
-    <a href="https://zulfiqarAlibalti.com">Here is my github link</a>
+    <a href="https://github.com/zulfiqarAlibalti">Here is my github link</a>
   </p>
 </p>
- <a href="https://zulfiqarAlibalti.com">Further more about my ongoing github projects</a>
+ <a href="https://zulfiqarali-portfolio-website.netlify.app/">Further more about my ongoing github projects</a>

 <!--  [![Zulfiqar's GitHub stats](https://github-readme-stats.vercel.app/api?username=zulfiqarAlibalti&hide=contribs,prs&count_private=true&show_icons=true&theme=radical
 )](https://github.com/zulfiqarAlibalti/github-readme-stats)